Australian Contact Centre Industry Information

 You can read more about it, and some advice on how to make them stop in our ‘how to stop telemarketing calls‘ article.

-Why do people choose to work in a call centre?
+Why do people choose to work in an Australian contact centre?

 It would be fair to say that currently, most people don’t go to school or university to hopefully one day work in a contact centre!
 People typically start their call centre journey as a first job or to earn some money whilst studying through to people looking for a career change.